• Skip to primary navigation

 Image of stacked brown butter chess squares from scratch.

 Looking for more bar recipes?
-Try my Peanut Butter Banana Bars or monster Condensed Milk Brownies.
+Try my Peanut Butter Banana Bars.

 Why You’ll Love This Recipe